 Even if companies abide by the regulations and shun dubious supplement claims, researching, substantiating, and documenting health-related claims requires a lot of time and resources.
 Not only are multiple federal regulatory agencies watching, but state agencies and consumers are, too.
 The stakes have never been higher, so companies must get it right.
 But when manufacturers leave other departments – such as R&D, legal, and marketing – out of the loop, it puts the entire organization at risk.

-TraceGains is hosting CRN to discuss how dietary supplements and natural products manufacturers can better manage health claims substantiation, accelerate new product development, and connect teams through a networked platform.
-Join us at 11 a.m.
-MT on Jan.
-21, for our webinar, “Health Claims Substantiation for Risk-Free Supplements Innovation.”
+TraceGains hosted CRN to discuss how dietary supplements and natural products manufacturers can better manage health claims substantiation, accelerate new product development, and connect teams through a networked platform.
+Watch the on-demand webinar, “Health Claims Substantiation for Risk-Free Supplements Innovation" here.